 The new specification was approved on March 15, 2019 and is available at https://ibis.org/ver7.0/ .
 Official parser software will be made available for checking IBIS files for version 7.0 syntax conformity.

 The IBIS Open Forum (https://ibis.org/) is an SAE ITC (Industry Technologies Consortia) program (http://www.sae-itc.com).
 The SAE ITC team specializes in establishing and managing consortia by providing proven processes, tools and resources.
 ITC enables public, private, academic and government organizations to connect and collaborate in neutral, pre-competitive forums thus empowering the setting and implementation of strategic business improvements in highly engineered industries globally.

 SAE ITC is an affiliate of SAE International.
-SAE International is a global association committed to being the ultimate knowledge source for the engineering profession.
-By uniting nearly 200,000 engineers and technical experts, we drive knowledge and expertise across a broad spectrum of industries.
+SAE International is a global association committed to advancing mobility knowledge and solutions for the benefit of humanity.
+By engaging nearly 200,000 engineers, technical experts and volunteers, we connect and educate mobility professionals to enable safe, clean, and accessible mobility solutions.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
-We strive for a better world through the work of our philanthropic SAE Foundation, including programs like A World in Motion® and the Collegiate Design Series™.
+We strive for a better world through the work of our philanthropic SAE Foundation, including programs award-winning programs like A World in Motion® and the Collegiate Design Series™.